Historia-MC/Historia/README.md

 - [x] Apply randomized knockback value based on range and level.
 - [ ] Apply randomized critical chance value based on range and level (?).
 - [x] Apply randomized sweeping edge damage value based on range and level.
+- [ ] Add trident recipe and weights in the weapons yml.

 ### [Armor]